getBoolean/subete_app/README.md

 - `melos run dart_test` - Run all Dart tests in the project.
 - `melos run flutter_test:pkg` - Run Flutter tests for a specific package.
 - `melos run dart_test:pkg` - Run Dart tests for a specific (Dart only) package.

-### GoRouter Navigation

-This project uses [GoRouter](https://pub.dev/packages/go_router) for navigation and provides some starter boilerplate for adaptive multitab navigation using `ResponsiveScaffold`.

 ### ENVied Environment Variables